shoenig/loadcpu/README.md

 The `gopsutil` project uses `/proc/cpuinfo` as a fallback for determining a CPU's capable speed.
 However, on Amazon EC2 instances only the current speed is made available.
-There is really no way to get the real "max" CPU speed other than to load the CPU and take measurements.
+There is really no way to get the real "max" CPU speed (wihout `sudo`) other than to load the CPU and take measurements.

 This tool is for exploring the idea of what it would take to get reliable measurements of a loaded CPU.